sl0q/CS_3D_Browser/README.md

 Roberts' algorithm works properly only on objects with only convex edges.
 Z-buffer can be laggy if it has to paint over a big chunk of screen.

-For matrix operations i used my own library.
+For matrix operations I used my own marix library.
 Implemented some basic operations there, so I could use general */-+ operators with 2D arrays.